 Upon graduation, Madeline moved to Vancouver BC where she pursued her career in the Vancouver Film Industry as a Makeup Artist where she worked in film, television and magazine print for ten years.

-Madeline has choreographed and taught throughout Alberta and BC, choreographing many ballet pieces for competition and performance pieces in The Four Seasons Ballet.
+Madeline has choreographed and taught throughout Alberta and BC, choreographing many ballet pieces for competition and performance pieces.

 Madeline loves to share her enthusiasm and passion for dance with her students and is so excited to be part of Dance in Motion.